Likhith011/Image-Prediction/README.md

 **Configuration & Tips**
 - Ensure `uploads/` exists and is writable by the app process.
-- If using a virtual environment, ensure uses the correct interpreter or activate the venv before running it.
+- If using a virtual environment, ensure it uses the correct interpreter or activate the venv before running it.
 - For production deployment, run the Flask app behind a production WSGI server (e.g., Gunicorn) and put a reverse proxy (e.g., Nginx) in front.

 **Contributing**